BaldFabi/dev-machine-init/README.md

 # Dev Machine Init

-This Ansible playbook is used to initially setup a dev machine.
-It's currently used within WSL2 (Ubuntu 20.04) but should also work on a regular machine/vm and probably on all Debain based distributions.
+This Ansible playbook is used to initially setup Ubuntu running as wsl.

 ## What will be configured